tap349/tap349.github.io/_posts/2017-04-04-postgresql-troubleshooting.md

-running `brew upgrade` has created quite a mess for me because of a new versioning scheme: `postgresql95` formula is replaced with `postgresql@9.5` (this is because homebrew/core now supports multiple versions). but this migration was not smooth and resulted in many errors to name a few:
+running `brew upgrade` has created quite a mess for me because of a new versioning scheme: `postgresql95` formula is replaced with `postgresql@9.5` (this is because homebrew/core now supports multiple versions). but this migration was not smooth and resulted in many errors, to name a few:

 - `invalid value for parameter "TimeZone": "UTC"`